njeanne/trajectories_contacts/README.md

 The optional parameters used are:
 - `--frames test_data_20-frames.nc:5-20`: selection of the frames 5 to 20 from the file `test_data_20-frames.nc`.
-- `--proportion-contacts 50.0`: a contact is validated only if it is at least present in 50% of the frames 500 to 2000.
+- `--proportion-hbonds 50.0`: a contact is validated only if it is at least present in 50% of the frames 500 to 2000.
-- `--distance-contacts 3.0`: maximal distance in Angstroms between 2 atoms of different residues.
+- `--distance-hbonds 3.0`: maximal distance in Angstroms between 2 atoms of different residues.
 - `--angle-cutoff 135`: the minimal angle in a contact between a donor/hydrogen/acceptor.
 - `--nanoseconds`: the molecular dynamics simulation duration.